10 Reasons to Meet on the Gulf Coast Now

 2- Attendees don’t care about swimming.

-There are great options for your program and a property to fit every tier of program.
+There are great options for your program and a property to fit every tier of the program.
 Have a large program?
-Try the Mississippi Coast Coliseum and Convention Center .
+Try the Mississippi Coast Coliseum and Convention Center.
 An Incentive?
 How about the Grand Hotel Marriott Resort, Golf Club and Spa.

 4 – Hospitality.

 It is true.
-There is a sense of warmth to the people of the Gulf coast and the service is great.
+There is a sense of warmth to the people of the Gulf Coast, and the service is excellent.

 5 – Assistance with your program.